A Allan Adventure: Plot

-After completing his morning routine, Allan is greeted by his landlord, who invites him to hang out and play Burnout Revenge for the PS2 with him while smoking marijuana and drinking diet soda, to which Allan declines.
+After completing his morning routine, Allan is greeted by his landlord, who invites him to hang out and partake in marijuana, diet soda, and Burnout Revenge for the PS2, which Allan declines.
 He heads to work, where his employer, Mr. Boss, assigns him the task of purchasing more paperclips for the office, promising a reward upon completion.
 At the office supply store OfficeCrap, Allan is yelled at by an irritated employee for asking where the paperclips are and informed by the store's manager they are sold out.
 He then visits a small electronics shop, where the owner gives him a box of paperclips for helping him configure some electronics.
 Upon leaving the shop, DJ Spit snatches the paperclips from Allan's hands.
 Allan chases him, pursuing the thief to a rooftop, where DJ Spit hijacks a helicopter.
 Allan manages to grab onto the underside as it takes off.
 DJ Spit tells Allan he plans to take him to Tijuana, but the U.S. Air Force arrives and a dogfight ensues, with the fighter jets shooting down the helicopter carrying Allan and the thief.

-After crash-landing on an island, Allan discovers the paperclips buried in the sand, only for a yeti to appear and steal them, hiding them inside a cave.
-When the yeti leaves to urinate, Allan sneaks inside and retrieves the paperclips, but accidentally drops them onto a pile of bones.
+After crash-landing on an island, Allan discovers the paperclips buried in the sand, only for a Sasquatch to appear and steal them, hiding them inside a cave.
+When the Sasquatch leaves to urinate, Allan sneaks inside and retrieves the paperclips, but accidentally drops them onto a pile of bones.
 The bones reanimate into a skeleton pirate, who steals the paperclips and boards a ship crewed by other skeleton pirates.
 Allan follows in a rowboat, but both he and the pirate crew are swallowed by a giant sea monster.
 The creature later spits Allan and the paperclips out onto the shore.
 When Allan opens the paperclip box, he finds a letter with directions to the real paperclips, which takes him to his own apartment complex.
 Returning home, he confronts his landlord, who reveals he orchestrated all of Allan's misadventures so they could hang out and play Burnout Revenge together.
 Allan initially refuses but relents when the landlord threatens to bomb the city if he declines again.
 Allan manages to use a paperclip to disarm the bomb, prompting the landlord to commit seppuku.
 Back at work, Allan presents the paperclips to Mr. Boss, who rewards him with a miniature version of himself.
 Allan declines the gift, and his coworker Charlie happily takes it instead.
 In a post-credits scene, the landlord awakens in a morgue, vowing that Allan will hang out with him again.